Institute of International Education

-IIE collaborates with program staff at Fulbright Commissions and U.S. Embassies and Consulates in participating countries to administer the Fulbright Classroom Teacher Exchange Program and Distinguished Fulbright Awards in Teaching Program to support U.S. and international teachers.
+IIE collaborates with program staff at Fulbright Commissions and U.S. Embassies and Consulates in participating countries to administer the Fulbright Distinguished Awards in Teaching Program to support U.S. and international teachers.
 Working together with the Department of State's Bureau of Educational and Cultural Affairs, IIE coordinates the promotion, recruitment, review, placement and monitoring of teachers with Fulbright Commissions and posts in the participating countries.

-Teachers from other countries who are interested in applying for this Fulbright Program are encouraged to visit the website of the Fulbright Commissions and U.S. Embassy/Consulate in their country to get more information about the requirements and application process.
+Teachers from other countries who are interested in applying for this Fulbright Program are encouraged to visit the website of the administering organization (the Fulbright Commissions or U.S. Embassy/Consulate) in their country to get more information about the requirements and application process.